top of page

 How to leverage the results of a PR campaign

-Newspapers can publish hundreds of stories a day, so there’s no guarantee how long your article will be the first thing a reader sees.
-If you want the right people to see your story, you have to let people know about it..
+Newspapers can publish hundreds of stories a day, so there’s no guarantee how long your article will be on the front page.
+If you want the right people to see your story, you have to let people know about it.

 This is where your marketing team comes in.
 Share every media hit, every interview, every mention of the company or staff across every channel -- even employees’ accounts if they’re keen.
 If the objective is to establish credibility, the means is widespread awareness.